BusyStudent/Btk-ng/README.md

 # Btk

 Fast, lightweight and easy to use UIToolkit for building user interfaces.

-It still at early developing.
+Written in C++17

+Its goal is less dependency and mini

 ## Example